-Quantum computing: The smart person's guide
+Quantum computing: A cheat sheet

 - The $50m Intel investment that's bringing quantum computing a little closer to the real world (ZDNet)

-When will quantum computers be released?
+When will quantum computers be available?

-There are two answers to this question: now, and substantially far in the future.
-The Canadian company D-Wave Systems currently sells a quantum computer named the D-Wave 2000Q, which is also available as a cloud service, however there are significant caveats with that offering.
-D-Wave advertises this system as having 2000 qubits, though design differences between D-Wave and the rest of the industry make a comparison unuseful.
-The systems sold by D-Wave are designed specifically for quadratic unconstrained binary optimization, making them unsuitable for integer factorization required for cracking RSA encryption systems.
-Additionally, the D-Wave 2 (second-generation system) was found to not be faster than traditional computers.
+There are two answers to this question: Now, and substantially far in the future.
+The Canadian company D-Wave Systems currently sells a quantum computer named the D-Wave 2000Q, however, there are significant caveats with that offering.
+D-Wave advertises this system as having 2000 qubits, though differences in D-Wave's definition of qubit relative to the rest of the quantum computing industry make this measurement not practically useful.

+Further, the systems sold by D-Wave are designed specifically for quadratic unconstrained binary optimization, making them unsuitable for integer factorization required for cracking RSA encryption systems.
+Additionally, the D-Wave 2 (second-generation system) was found to not be faster than a traditional computer.
+For more information on how D-Wave products differ from other quantum computers, TechRepublic has a separate cheat sheet for D-Wave's quantum computer technology.

+Likewise, Fujitsu offers a "quantum inspired" digital annealer, which is a traditional transistor-based computer designed for quantum annealing tasks, like D-Wave's quantum computer.
+However, Fujitsu does not market this system as a true quantum computer, as the traditional transistor-based design allows it to operate at room temperature without requiring helium-based cooling solutions, as well as making it resistant to noise and environmental conditions which impact performance in quantum computers.

-It is possible that quantum computing may be a viable alternative in the future to current transistor-based solutions, though substantial issues in fabrication and mass-manufacturing must be addressed for this to be a viable technology.
-Among these are the present difficulty of building computers that scale to multiple qubits, the ability to initialize qubits to a predictable value, and easing the means by which qubits can be read.
+In a general sense, it is possible that quantum computing may be a viable alternative in the future to current transistor-based solutions, though non-trivial encumbrances in fabrication and mass-manufacturing must be addressed for this to become a viable technology for mass industry adoption.
+Among these encumbrances are the difficulty of building computers which scale to multiple qubits, the ability to initialize qubits to a predictable value, and easing the means by which qubits can be read.

 Additional resources: